 16 – 29?
 Get a Break on Ballet Tickets

 Are you an aspiring arts and culture aficionado?
-Looking to impress a date?
-Just love ballet?
-With a DanceBreak membership, you get access to great seats starting as low as $35 for select performances.
+Or just want to try something new?
+With a DanceBreak membership, you get access to great seats for $45.

-Dressed up or casual, the Four Seasons Centre is ready to host you and your friends for an experience curated entirely by you.
+Dressed up or casual, The National Ballet of Canada is ready to host you and your friends for an experience curated entirely by you.
 Whether it’s catching an opening night followed by drinks or a Sunday matinee after brunch, DanceBreak gives you the flexibility to experience ballet the way you want to.

 Best of all, membership is absolutely FREE!

 DanceBreak tickets are subject to availability and can be purchased as of 12:00 am on the day of the performance.

 - Visit our website to choose your show.